rordenlab/dcm2niix/README.md

   - [Neuroinformatics Database (NiDB)](https://github.com/gbook/nidb) is designed to store, retrieve, analyze, and share neuroimaging data.
 It uses dcm2niix for image QA and handling some formats.
   - [NiftyPET](https://niftypet.readthedocs.io/en/latest/install.html) provides PET image reconstruction and analysis, and uses dcm2niix to handle DICOM images.
   - [nipype](https://github.com/nipy/nipype) can use dcm2niix to convert images.
-  - [PNL-nipype](https://github.com/pnlbwh/Dummy-PNL-nipype) is a Python script that can convert dcm2niix created NIfTI files to the popular NRRD format (including DWI gradient tables).
+  - [conversion](https://github.com/pnlbwh/conversion) is a Python library that can convert dcm2niix created NIfTI files to the popular NRRD format (including DWI gradient tables).
 Note, recent versions of dcm2niix can directly convert DICOM images to NRRD.
   - [pydcm2niix is a Python module for working with dcm2niix](https://github.com/jstutters/pydcm2niix).
   - [pyBIDSconv provides a graphical format for converting DICOM images to the BIDS format](https://github.com/DrMichaelLindner/pyBIDSconv).
 It includes clever default heuristics for identifying Siemens scans.
   - [qsm](https://github.com/CAIsr/qsm) Quantitative Susceptibility Mapping software.